golemfactory/golem-sdk-cli/README.md

 ### Signing the manifest

-If the provider configured an audited-payload rule for URLs outside the whitelist, you can get access to such URLs, on the provision they are declared in the manifest, and the manifest is signed by the key linked with the certificate accepted by the provider.
+If the provider has set up an audited-payload rule for URLs not on the whitelist, you can gain access to these URLs.
+However, they must be declared in the manifest, and the manifest is signed by the key linked with the certificate accepted by the provider.

 To sign the manifest, run: